 See something online or in print and have to respond?
 Did the publisher decline to publish your response or was that process just too slow??
 We understand – it happens to us too!
 Counterpoint is outlet for disseminating these types of responses to the world.
 Length: 1000 words max with up to 15 citations.

 While we are welcoming new contributors, we want to ensure our content remains high quality and trustworthy.
 As such, we will continue to maintain a robust editorial process that includes copyediting, internal peer review, and open peer review.
 Potential contributors should expect that your work will be reviewed by our team and returned for revisions prior to publication.

-There are no absolute prerequisites for contributing to CanadiEM and I would encourage you to contact us!
+There are no absolute prerequisites for contributing to CanadiEM and we would encourage you to contact us!